HANNAH’S PROMISE INTERNATIONAL AID

 put 20 children in coats at least.

 Hannah’s Promise will continue heart, cancer and eye surgeries as well as bringing over experts to teach in the medical field, but we will add clothing for freezing children and they deserve a school to attend.
 Your gifts are tax deductible in the USA to the extent allowed by law.
-And I don’t really know what motivates anyone, but if you would like it, I can send you photos of the child or children that you help wearing your new clothes or before and after their surgery.
+I can send you photos of the child or children that you help and who are wearing your new clothes or photos of before and after their surgery.
 The children would be glad to even write you a thank you note that I will send you along with the translation to English if you would like that.
 We are so used to having everything we need and want in the western world- I know I take these things for granted.
 These children need the basics and they will show their appreciation to you.
 Perhaps one day you will come here to visit them and hear them tell you firsthand what a lifesaving difference you made in their lives with these simple, inexpensive answers to life’s serious challenges.

 Thank you again for your past